 Thank you for your interest in our music.
 Here are a lot of the questions that people ask us.
-Please review this FAQ page as you explore the possibility of bringing Bill Carter and the Presbybop musicians to your venue.
+Please review this FAQ sheet as you explore the possibility of bringing Bill Carter and his band to your venue.

 What kind of engagements does this band take?

 - Concerts that present music from our recordings and the jazz repertoire.
 We play many concerts, often for a performing arts series for churches or local communities.

 - Jazz worship services/vespers on the full range of the liturgical spectrum, individually crafted for each setting.

 - Presentations that integrate our music with Bill’s insights on jazz and faith (sample descriptions sent on request).